Topological fields with a generic derivation: Classical transfers

 \subsection{Acknowledgements}

-We would like to thank: Marcus Tressl for encouraging discussions and for sharing with us his proof strategy to show elimination of imaginaries in $\CODF$; Arno Fehm and Philip Dittmann for interesting discussions around henselian valued fields; the Institute of Algebra of the Technische Universit\"at Dresden for its hospitality during a visit of the second author in May 2019; and l'\'Equipe de logique math\'ematique de l'IMJ-PRG for its hospitality during a visit of the first author in June 2021.
+We would like to thank: Marcus Tressl for encouraging discussions and for sharing with us his proof strategy to show elimination of imaginaries in $\CODF$; Arno Fehm and Philip Dittmann for interesting discussions around henselian valued fields; Silvain Rideau for helpful comments on an earlier version of this paper; the Institute of Algebra of the Technische Universit\"at Dresden for its hospitality during a visit of the second author in May 2019; and l'\'Equipe de logique math\'ematique de l'IMJ-PRG for its hospitality during a visit of the first author in June 2021.
 The first author was partially funded by the ERC project TOSSIBERG (Grant Agreement 637027) and the Deutsche Forschungsgemeinschaft (DFG) - 404427454.
-Finally, we would like to point out that a previous version of the present work followed a slightly different approach to show the the open core property which can also be of interest (see arXiv:1912.0791v1 [math.LO]).
+Finally, we would like to point out that a previous version of the present work followed a slightly different approach to show the open core property which can also be of interest (see arXiv:1912.0791v1 [math.LO]).